Kansas Railroad Timeline

 1885 – The last Texas cattle drive to Dodge City in Ford County.

-1886 – A person could obtain a charter to build any railroad in any place by asking for a charter and paying one dollar.
+1886 – A person could obtain a charter to build any railroad anywhere by asking for a charter and paying one dollar.
 Over 40 railroad companies were chartered during the territorial period in hopes of becoming a branch of the transcontinental route in Kansas.

-1887 – The first federal act is the Interstate Commerce Act to regulate passenger rates.
+1887 – The first federal act was the Interstate Commerce Act to regulate passenger rates.

 1900 – Over 70 Hispanics came to Kansas as laborers for various Railroad companies.